Helping Artists Encounter Inspiration

 To address these critical observations noted from user research, I decided that this redesign project would focus on three major changes:

-• Reorganizing Larrivée's information architecture and navigation
+• Restructuring Larrivée's information architecture and navigation

 • Adding a direct checkout process for all products

-• Overhauling the brand's design guide
+• Overhauling the brand's visual design

-Reorganizing Information Architecture and Navigation
+Restructuring Information Architecture and Navigation

-Information Architecture: Acoustic Guitars
+Information Architecture and Navigation: Acoustic Guitars

 With acoustic guitars being the core product as well as the central identity of Larrivée's branding, I wanted to make sure that potential customers would run into the least amount of confusion when looking into the company's offerings.
 According to user interviews, shoppers naturally increase effort into researching purchases as they become more willing to spend greater amounts of money.
-Providing easy access to all of the necessary information that users want to see before committing thousands of dollars on a new instrument became a high-priority focus for this redesign.
+Providing easy access to all of the necessary information that users want to see before committing thousands of dollars to a new instrument became a high-priority focus for this redesign.

 Users expressed that browsing Larrivée's acoustic guitar product listing page felt overwhelming because there were over a hundred options covering a wide range of price points without clear differentiation between models.
 This was especially true for users who had less experience shopping for guitars due to the website's use of industry jargon.
 Even for the knowledgeable shopper, navigating through these products became tedious as they had to familiarize themselves with Larrivée's unique product organization system.